alper/alpernl/content/posts/amsterdam-culinary-desert/index.md

 The problem in Amsterdam first and foremost is that many dishes and types of food lack proper representation.
 There are even entire cuisines missing.
 It is a long list, but below follows an attempt to distill my years of disappointment:

 **Breakfast**
-Try to find a place in Amsterdam to have a decent meal ((None of this granola/muesli crap, eggs at least.)) at 08:00 and you'll come up empty.
+Try to find a place in Amsterdam to have a decent meal [^1] at 08:00 and you'll come up empty.
 This is tied mainly with the departure of blue collar work from the city and the city getting a more languid touristy character.
 There's the mad commute around 08:00, but nobody goes in for breakfast except a take-away coffee and croissant.

 **Brunch of any type**
 Tied to the previous, there is hardly a brunch offering to speak of.
 This is a ridiculous poverty compared to San Francisco or even Copenhagen.
 Most Sunday's are highly improved by this type of food, though it can also very quickly [degenerate into a fad](http://brunchisascam.babetown.us/).